If you’re looking for a reliable DIY guide for starting an LLC in New York, look no further.

 Certain cities and counties require their own specific licenses on top of any state ones, so you should also check with your local government.

 Once you’ve taken all the steps to start your LLC, you’ll be off and running, making deals and growing the company.
-But when things are moving 100 miles per hour, don’t forget that New York requires all of its businesses to submit one important recurring filing: the Biennial Report.
+But when things are moving 100 miles per hour, don’t forget that New York requires all of its businesses to submit one important recurring filing: the Biennial Statement.

-After you form your LLC, you’ll need to submit a Biennial Report every two years in the month during which you formed your business.
+After you form your LLC, you’ll need to submit a Biennial Statement every two years in the month during which you formed your business.
 Each report costs $9 and must be submitted online.
 If you cannot file online, contact the Department of State via email or fax (518-486-4680) to request a paper form.

 And we’ve come to the end.
 It’s a long process, and not always easy, but the reward is well worth it.
 If you’ve made it this far, congratulations!
 Your New York LLC is ready for takeoff.
 So go ahead and start with that big sale, promotional campaign, or business deal.
 Maybe you’ll see Fanny out there in the business world, selling her beautiful floral creations.

 Get The Best LLC Service